Child social and physical development

 Breakdowns for this indicator are also available by local authority and health board.
 These breakdowns can be viewed on the Equality Evidence Finder and are below.

-• In 2021, the local authority with the lowest perinatal mortality rate was Angus, with 1.1 perinatal deaths per 1,000 births.
-The local authority with the highest perinatal mortality rate was Orkney Islands, with 11.6 perinatal deaths per 1,000 births.
-However, due to the small size of the Orkney Islands local authority, a small increase in the number of perinatal deaths can appear as a large increase in the perinatal mortality rate.
+- In 2022, the local authority with the lowest perinatal mortality rate was East Renfrewshire, with 1.3 perinatal deaths per 1,000 births.
+The local authority with the highest perinatal mortality rate was Clackmannanshire, with 8.9 perinatal deaths per 1,000 births.
+However, due to the small size of Clackmannanshire local authority, a small increase in the number of perinatal deaths can appear as a large increase in the perinatal mortality rate.

 Performance Maintaining